dfelinto/blender-manual/manual/files/blend/open_save.rst

 .. _files-blend-compress:

-Compress File
+Compress
-   When enabled, the saved file will be smaller, but take longer to save and load.
+   Reduces the file size of the resulting blend-file but takes longer to save and load.

-   .. note::

-      While compression is useful for distributing files online and saving drive space for large projects it has drawbacks too.
+   This option is useful for distributing files online and saving drive space for large projects, however it does have some has drawbacks.

    This option may slow down Blender when you quit, or under normal operation when Blender is saving your backup files.
    See :ref:`files-linked_libraries-known_limitations-compression` for more information.

+   .. note::

+      This is accomplished using the Zstandard compression algorthim, this algorthim is not unique to Blender so files can be compressed/decrompressed with external tools as long as that tool supports Zstandard compression.

+   .. versionchanged:: 3.0

+      Prior to this version, the compression algorthim used was Gzip.
+      This means to open newer Blend-files in versions prior to 3.0, blend-files must first be resaved without compression in a newer version of Blender or decompressed using an external Gzip tool.

 Remap Relative
    This option remaps :ref:`files-blend-relative_paths`